Summary

 {#DIV/0!,1,#DIV/0!,#DIV/0!,#DIV/0!}

-This array is used as the the lookup_vector.
+This array is used as the lookup_vector.

-The lookup_value is 2, but the largest value in the lookup_array is 1, so lookup will match the last 1 in the array.
+The lookup_value is 2, but the largest value in the lookup_array is 1, so LOOKUP will match the last 1 in the array.

 Finally, LOOKUP returns the corresponding value in result_vector, from the dates in the range C$4:G$4.